Skip to main content

 However, family violence can occur in a range of ways across different relationship types and communities.

-Family Violence is Against the Law
+Family Violence and the Law

 The Family Violence Protection Act 2008 defines family violence as behaviour by a person towards a family member or person that is: